 Going to a Medellín Atlético Nacional in Medellín is a memorable experience.
 I used to live in Estadio near the stadium and I have gone to several games over the past seven years.

 There seems to be a festival somewhere in Colombia every week of the year.
-Medellín is best known for its Feria de las Flores (flower festival), Pasto is known for its Carnaval de Negros y Blancos (Carnival of Blacks and Whites), Barranquilla has its Carnival, Cali has its Feria de Cali and Manizales also has its Feria de Manizales.
+Medellín is best known for its Feria de las Flores (flower festival), Pasto is known for its Carnaval de Negros y Blancos (Carnival of Blacks and Whites), Barranquilla has its Carnaval de Barranquilla – the second largest carnival in the world, Cali has its Feria de Cali and Manizales also has its Feria de Manizales.

 There are well over 100 festivals in Colombia each year, so get ready to party.
 It doesn’t take much of an excuse for Colombians to have a party.
 Most of December each year in Colombia is full of parties.

 Why Medellín #19.
 You Can Drink the Water

 In several of the bigger cities in Colombia like Medellín, Bogotá and Pereira the tap water is safe to drink.
 But I wouldn’t recommend drinking tap water in the coastal cities like Cartagena and Santa Marta.
 And while the water is safe in Medellín, I have met several expats living in Medellín that use water filters.